lwmqn/shepherd/README.md

 <a name="API_permitJoin"></a>
 ### .permitJoin(time)
 Allow or disallow devices to join the network.
+A 'permitJoining` event will be fired every tick of countdown (per second) when qserver is allowing device to join its network.

 **Arguments:**